Update 7/2/2020: The lifecycle emissions figures were revised to reflect more recent data on electricity carbon intensity and battery manufacture.

 The majority of studies examined by IVL looked at battery production in Asia, rather than in the US or Europe.
 The IVL study also noted that battery technology was evolving rapidly and that there is great potential for reduction in manufacturing emissions.

-Most of the studies published in recent years show lifecycle emissions smaller than those in the IVL study, with an average of around 100kg CO2 per kWh for those published after 2017.
+Most of the studies published in recent years show lifecycle emissions smaller than those in the original IVL study, with an average of around 100kg CO2 per kWh for those published after 2017.
+These new estimates are well in-line with the revised 2019 IVL study numbers.
 Manufacturing emission estimates are generally higher in Asia than in Europe or the US, reflecting the widespread use of coal for electricity generation in the region.
 Studies that directly compared batteries manufactured in Asia to those in the US or Europe found lifecycle emissions around 20% lower outside of Asia.

 As the IVL study notes: